CGATOxford/cgat/doc/developing.rst

    major changes to production pipelines and associated modules – to be arranged as required.

-7. The best way to manage pipeline improvements is by individuals using pipelines talking responsibility for incremental improvement.
+7. The best way to manage pipeline improvements is by individuals using pipelines taking responsibility for incremental improvement.
 As best practice fellows should announce plans to modify particular pipelines and modules on the CGAT members list to avoid duplication of effort.
 Fellows should log the changes that they make in a change log and document both modules and pipelines in detail.

+8. Add a section with Requirements to all pipeline scripts and tools.
+   Only add them in files where the actual dependency arises, see :doc:`modules/Requirements`.